mxro/maxrohde-web/content/posts/2022/2022-10-16-serverless-react-ssr/index.md

 ---
-title: 'Serverless React SSR'
-date: '2022-10-16'
+blog: maxrohde.com
+categories:
+- javascript
+- code
-coverImage: 'serverless-react-ssr-cover.jpg'
+coverImage: serverless-react-ssr-cover.jpg
+date: "2022-10-16"
-id: 'serverless-react-ssr'
+id: serverless-react-ssr
-summary: 'Explores how to implement React Server-Side Rendering (SSR) in a serverless way on AWS using a lightweight framework.'
+summary: Explores how to implement React Server-Side Rendering (SSR) in a serverless way on AWS using a lightweight framework.
 tags:
-  - 'react'
-  - 'ssr'
-  - 'serverless'
+- react
-  - 'aws'
+- ssr
-  - 'lambda'
+- serverless
-categories:
-  - 'javascript'
+- aws
-  - 'code'
+- lambda
+title: Serverless React SSR
 ---

 Server-side rendering (SSR) of React applications has become increasingly popular in the past few years.
 Frameworks such as [Remix](https://remix.run/) and [Next.js](https://nextjs.org/) have demonstrated that rendering pages on the server with React is an effective way to compose applications.